SplunkStudyClub/splunk-on-aws/README.md

 We are always happy to speak at Splunk User Groups and other events, anywhere and anytime

-Best wishes from Splunk Study Club
+Best wishes from Splunk Study Club.